openeuropa/bootstrap-component-library/docs/developing.md

 It is based on the concept of `themes` which can be directly used in a drupal theme providing it with all the needed resources the library has: js files, css files, twig templates.
-All the components and compositiions are using bootstrap markup and the default styles and behaviours, unless amended or overridden by the theme, are provided by the bootstrap library, its sources are compiled by the library in a way as close as possible to the one used by bootstrap itself.
+All the components and compositions are using bootstrap markup and the default styles and behaviours, unless amended or overridden by the theme, are provided by the bootstrap library, its sources are compiled by the library in a way as close as possible to the one used by bootstrap itself.